Here Cybersecurity mainly. Sincerety and information that's what I have to offer.

 All you have to do then is to replace the Cmd (cmd.exe) executable with the Sticky Keys (

 ) one (all in the same folder).
-You could then boot normally into the OS and from the lock screen, once you pressed shift key 5 times, a Cmd window would pop up.
-From there you could change the user password, or exploit the machine in any other way you wanted.
+You could then boot normally into the OS and from the lock screen, once you press shift key 5 times, a Cmd window pops up.
+From there you can change the user password, or exploit the machine in any other way you wanted.